harsha-simhadri/big-ann-benchmarks/t1_t2/README.md

 ```
 To benchmark your algorithm, first create an algorithm configuration yaml in your teams directory called *algos.yaml.*  This file contains the index build parameters and query parameters that will get passed to your algorithm at run-time.
 Please look at [algos.yaml](../algos.yaml).

-If your machine is capable of both building and searching an index, you can benchmark your algorithm using the run.py script:
+If your machine is capable of both building and searching an index, you can benchmark your algorithm using the run.py script.
 ```
 python run.py --algorithm diskann-t2 --dataset deep-1B
 ```